 We seek candidates who demonstrate initiative, highly effective interpersonal and communication skills, a passion for learning, and respect for diversity of children and families in public schools.
 Experience with children in educational environments is highly valued.
 Students must be able to balance intensive course work with significant time in the field.
 The Elementary Education 4+1 program is designed to students interested in the Elementary Education Graduate Program to start at the beginning of their junior and/or senior undergraduate year.

-Interested individuals may apply online through the Elementary Eduction 4+1 application during the fall of their sophomore or junior years.
-Applications close on January 15th, 2021.
+Interested individuals may apply online through the Elementary Education 4+1 application during the fall of their junior year.
+Applications will reopen in November 2022.

 Applicant Interviews: Week of February 15th